Inc44/CoFlu/README.md

 ## Bugs

 - Fix double messages in chat, random stops, and message duplication when streaming.
+- Fix flickering by loading wide mode the same way as dark mode at the beginning of the HTML.
 - Other bugs are not found yet.

 ## TODOs